 What do you get to do as a Special?

 As a Special Constable, you will do everything on shift that a regular police officer would do.
 Specials assist with everything from helping to keep our town centres safe during busy weekend periods, to policing major events like Luton Carnival.

 How can you progress as a Special?

 There is a full rank structure in place in the Special Constabulary.
-Becoming a Special opens up a world of opportunities, and you can move into specialist areas like Roads Policing, Roads Policing Unit, Dog Handling, Football Unit and Airport Unit.
-One of our Specials is the first Special in the country to have trained as a dog handler, and he now volunteers with Charlie, the three year old black Labrador, detecting explosives.
+Becoming a special opens up a world of opportunities, and you can move into specialist areas like roads policing, community policing, response, football unit and airport unit.

 What about my medical history and my eyesight?